rhysqi/Media2WinCOFF/README.md

-# PE-COFF-Generator
+# Media2WinCOFF
-PE/COFF generator for Windows.
+Convert any file to PE/COFF format for Windows OS.